Department of Classics

 - Roman Archaeology

 Ph.D. students may choose to write an M.A. thesis in their second year in the Department.
 The Comprehensive Examination must be passed no later than by the end of the fourth year.
 The department encourages students to spend at least one year abroad after the completion of the Comprehensive Examination.

-The Department offers fellowships (currently up to $15,700 per year) for up to seven years for doctoral students entering with a B.A. degree or up to six years for students entering with a M.A. degree in Classics.
-An additional stipend of $1,800 is available for independent study during the summer for students resident in Cincinnati or traveling to study abroad.
+The Department offers fellowships (with tiers between $17,000 to $19,000 per year) for up to seven years for doctoral students entering with a B.A. degree or up to six years for students entering with a M.A. degree in Classics.
+An additional stipend of $2,000 is available for independent study during the summer for students resident in Cincinnati or traveling to study abroad.